lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * DTag: Datagram Tag.
 This fragmentation header field is set to the same value for all fragments carrying the same IPv6 datagram.

-* Dw: Down Link.
-Indicates the direction from SCHC C/D to Dev.
+* Dw: Dw: Downlink direction for compression/decompression, from SCHC C/D in the network to SCHC C/D in the Dev.

 * FCN: Fragment Compressed Number.
 This fragmentation header field carries an efficient representation of a larger-sized fragment number.

 * FID: Field Identifier.
 This is an index to describe the header fields in a Rule.

-* FL: Field Length.
-This tells if the field is of fixed or variable length.
-In the former case, FL also contains the length value.
+* FL: Field Length identifies whether a field has fixed or variable size, and for the latter it indicates its length.

-* FP: Field Position is a value that is used to distinguish between occurences of a field in the header, when there are several.
+* FP: Field Position is a value that is used to identify the position where each instance of a field appears in the header.

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer to end the fragmentation state machine when there is an error and there is no possibility to continue an on-going fragmented packet transmission.
+A timer used at the end of the fragmentation state machine to detect when there is an error and there is no possibility to continue an on-going fragmented packet transmission.

 * MIC: Message Integrity Check.
 A fragmentation header field computed over an IPv6 packet before fragmentation, used for error detection after IPv6 packet reassembly.

 * MO: Matching Operator.
 An operator used to match a value contained in a header field with a value contained in a Rule.

 * Retransmission Timer.
-A timer used by the fragment sender during an on-going fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.
+A timer used by the fragment sender state machine during an on-going fragmented packet transmission to detect possible link errors when waiting for a possible incoming ACK.

 * Rule: A set of header field values.